 This section is optional and will not affect eligibility.
 This facility keeps email addresses in strict confidentiality and does not share or sell with other third parties.

-Do you have an immediate medical need? – Select Yes or No to indicate whether you have an immediate medical need.
+Do you or another applicant have an immediate medical need? – Select Yes or No to indicate whether you have an immediate medical need.

 Are you a veteran? — Check Yes or No.

-Section II, Household Information — Fill in the number of people in the household.
+Section II.
+Household Information — Fill in the number of people in the household.
 Complete the other lines for everyone who lives with you for whom you are legally responsible.
-Also, indicate if the household member has comprehensive health care coverage by writing Yes or No.
+For each person who is seeking eligibility for services, mark which program she/he is applying for.
+Also, indicate if the household member has comprehensive health care coverage by filling in Yes or No.

 How to determine your household number: